Braves vs. Red Sox Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 46 hits with 11 doubles, six home runs and 23 walks.
+- Acuna has recorded 48 hits with 12 doubles, six home runs and 24 walks.
 He has driven in 21 runs with 15 stolen bases.

 Acuna Recent Games